Type 2 Diabetes Guide

 • Fast food, which is high in carbohydrates;

-• Fried foods (that includes deep fried vegetables);
+• Fried foods (that includes deep fried vegetables), which are high in calories;

 • Fatty meats;